refat-pasha/refat-pasha/README.md

 - 👋 Hi, I’m @refat-pasha
-- 👀 I’m interested in java/python coding and game development with c# in unity
+- 👀 I’m interested in python coding and game development with c# in unity
-- 🌱 I’m currently learning java and c#
+- 🌱 I’m currently learning python and c#
 - 💞️ I’m looking to collaborate on sponcor for game making
 - 📫 How to reach me